superlinked/VectorHub/docs/use_cases/retrieval_from_image_and_text.md

 An MRR score close to 0.5 implies that, on average, we can retrieve a matching object set in the 2nd position out of k = 10 options from the embedding space for a given query.
 However, it's noteworthy that the best result from scenario 1. is only 3% lower in terms of its MRR.
 This emphasizes yet again the effectiveness of the AI-generated captions.

+We should also take into account the inference time and GPU demands for each scenario.
+These metrics were gathered using an [RTX 3080 16 GB GPU](https://www.techpowerup.com/gpu-specs/geforce-rtx-3080.c3621), capable of 29.77 TFLOPS on FP32.
+When processing the merged COCO training and validation dataset, containing 103,429 data samples post-preprocessing, we noted the following inference times and resource allocations.
+It's important to note that GPU utilization was always maximized through parallelized data loading to ensure efficiency.

+- Embedding captions with "all-mpnet-base-v2" takes approximately 5 minutes and uses about 2.8 GB of GPU memory for batches of 128.
+- Generating captions with "Salesforce/blip-image-captioning-base" spans around 3 hours and requires close to 15.5 GB of GPU memory, also with batches of 128.
+- Embedding images with "tf_efficientnetv2_s.in21k_ft_in1k" similarly takes about 3 hours and consumes 15 GB of GPU memory for batch sizes of 128.
+- Embedding both captions and images using the OpenCLIP "ViT-L-14_datacomp_xl_s13b_b90k" model can be completed in about 50 minutes when processing with a batch size of 512, requiring 14.5 GB of GPU memory.

+Indeed, if high-quality image captions are already in hand, employing Sentence Transformers for embedding proves to be highly efficient.
+This method offers a balance of speed and effectiveness.
+On the other hand, if only images are available and captions need to be generated, the process can be time-consuming, which could be a significant factor when deciding on the method for a given application or project.

 ## Open Questions